cMadan/calcFD/README.md

 ## Citing the toolbox
 Please cite this paper if you use the toolbox:

-Madan, C. R., & Kensinger, E. A. (in press).
+Madan, C. R., & Kensinger, E. A. (2016).
 Cortical complexity as a measure of age-related brain atrophy.
-NeuroImage.
+NeuroImage, 134, 617-629.

 ## Documentation